How to Find a Skilled Dallas Employment Litigation Defense Attorney

 - Discrimination.
-Violations of Title VII of the Civil Rights Act, which prohibits employers to discriminate against staff based on race, religion, gender, color, or national origin.
+Violations of Title VII of the Civil Rights Act, which prohibits employers from discriminating against staff based on race, religion, gender, color, or national origin.

 - Age.
-Age Discrimination in Employment Act, which bars employers to discriminate against employees ages 40 or older based on their age.
+Age Discrimination in Employment Act, which bars employers from discriminating against employees ages 40 or older based on their age.

 - Pregnancy.
 Pregnancy Discrimination Act, which disallows employers from discriminating against a woman because of pregnancy or a related condition.

 - Termination.
-Wrongful termination cases, which largely refers to employment termination of protected classes of employees, e.g. the FMLA protection.
+Wrongful termination cases, which largely refer to employment termination of protected classes of employees, e.g., the FMLA protection.

 - Retaliation.
-Retaliation describes the terminating, humiliation, or demotion of employees as a form of punishment for reporting a discrimination complaint or lawsuit.
+Retaliation describes the termination, humiliation, or demotion of employees as a form of punishment for reporting a discrimination complaint or lawsuit.